Luftstreitkräfte: Pilots

 Fighter pilots received the most attention in the annals of military aviation, since it produced high-scoring "aces" such as Manfred von Richthofen, known in German as der Rote Kampfflieger (the Red Air Fighter) and in English as The Red Baron.
 With 80 confirmed kills he is considered the most successful fighter pilot of the war.
-The first "confirmed" German aerial fighter victory of the war credited to a synchronized-gun-equipped aircraft went to Leutnant Kurt Wintgens on 15 July 1915, after downing two similar Morane-Saulnier L parasol monoplanes to the victim on 15 July, one each on 1 and 4 July that remained unconfirmed – this fortnight of unprecedented German aerial victories initiated the period of the Fokker Scourge.
-Other notable German pilots from the Fokker Scourge onwards included Ernst Udet, Erich Löwenhardt, Werner Voss, Josef Jacobs, Lothar von Richthofen, Wilhelm Frankl, Hermann Göring, Max Immelmann and the master aerial tactician Oswald Boelcke (the latter pair were the first to be awarded the Pour le Mérite, the highest decoration for gallantry for officers in the German Empire: simultaneously, on 12 January 1916, after shooting down eight Allied aeroplanes each).
+The first "confirmed" German aerial fighter victory of the war credited to a synchronized-gun-equipped aircraft went to Leutnant Kurt Wintgens on 15 July 1915, after downing a Morane-Saulnier L parasol monoplane.
+He had previously downed two similar aircraft on 1 and 4 July, but remained unconfirmed.
+This fortnight of unprecedented German aerial victories initiated the period of the Fokker Scourge.
+Other notable German pilots from the Fokker Scourge onwards included Ernst Udet, Erich Löwenhardt, Werner Voss, Josef Jacobs, Wilhelm Frankl, Max Immelmann and the master aerial tactician Oswald Boelcke (the latter pair were the first to be awarded the Pour le Mérite, the highest decoration for gallantry for officers in the German Empire: simultaneously, on 12 January 1916, after shooting down eight Allied aeroplanes each).
 The award to Immelmann may have caused the decoration to acquire its popular nickname, the "Blue Max".
-With more and more pilots reaching this mark the required air victories were steadily increased to about 30 in 1918.
+With more and more pilots reaching this mark, the required air victories were steadily increased to about 30 in 1918.
 In total 76 airmen were awarded the Pour le Mérite.
 69 airmen received the "Goldenes Militär-Verdienst-Kreuz" (Military Merit Cross), the highest Prussian bravery award for non-commissioned officers and enlisted men.
-Among them were Gottfried Ehmann, the highest scoring air gunner of the war (12 victories).
-About 391 German pilots are credited with shooting down at least five Allied aircraft.
+Among them was Gottfried Ehmann, the highest scoring air gunner of the war (12 victories).
+About 391 German pilots are credited with shooting down at least five Allied aircraft each.